What are her qualifications?

 • reduced confidence when walking or exercising

-Using EXSTORE principles, I can apply low-frequency electrical stimulation to key stabilizing muscles of the ankle, such as:
+Using EXSTORE principles, I can apply low-frequency electrical stimulation to key stabilizing muscles of the ankle.

-These muscles play an important role in proprioception, which is your body’s ability to sense position and control movement.
+These muscles play an important role in proprioception, which is your body’s ability to sense it’s position in time and space and control movement.

 Low-frequency stimulation helps: